-Iceland history facts
+Iceland Locations and History facts

 The red cross symbolises volcanoes surrounded by white snow and ice against the blue Atlantic Ocean.
 The cross in the flag symbolises the Scandinavian connection